-WHAT: Join the Virginia Coalition of Latino Organizations (VACOLAO)’s annual Immigrant Advocacy Day to meet with elected representatives and advocate for legislation and issues important to Virginia’s immigrant communities.
-The top priorities of VACOLAO’s legislative agenda are: Driver’s License Access for all immigrants in Virginia, expanding in-state tuition for immigrant students regardless of their legal status, among other important legislation.
+WHAT: Join the Virginia Coalition of Latino Organizations (VACOLAO)’s 2020 Immigrant Advocacy Day to meet with elected representatives and advocate for legislation and issues important to Virginia’s immigrant communities.
+One of the top priorities of VACOLAO’s legislative agenda is Driver’s License Access for all immigrants in Virginia.

 Transportation available from Falls Church.
 It will leave from 6066 Leesburg Pike, Falls Church, VA 22041 at 6:30am that morning.
 Please arrive by 6:15am.
 We will be returning to northern Virginia at 5:00pm.

-WHERE: We will convene at 919 E. Main Street, Richmond, VA 23219 (Tidewater Room) and will meet of our representatives at the new building of the Virginia General Assembly.
+WHERE: We will convene at 815 East Grace Street, Richmond, VA 23219 (St. Paul’s Episcopal Church) and will meet our representatives at the new building of the Virginia General Assembly.

 If you pay by check, please make payable to the order of VACOLAO and send us at 6066 Leesburg Pike, suite 520, Falls Church, VA 22041